cloudify-cosmo/getcloudify.org/guide/3.1/plugin-puppet.md

 ## Puppet node naming

 Puppet node name is used in [nodes' definitions](http://docs.puppetlabs.com/puppet/latest/reference/lang_node_definitions.html).
+Node name can be either generated or specified by the user.
+Description of both alternatives follows:

+{%note title=Note%}
+[Generated Puppet node name](#generated-puppet-node-name) is the default alternate.
+It's used unless `node_name_value` is specified.
+{%endnote%}

+### Generated Puppet node name

 Puppet node name is constructed by concatenation of `node_name_prefix`, node id and `node_name_suffix`.
 Both `node_name_prefix` and `node_name_suffix` are optional and default to empty strings.
 Since node id is not guaranteed to follow a convention, you should use `node_name_prefix` and/or `node_name_suffix` for node definitions.